Biographies Characteristics Analysis

 Today, prizes are awarded in the fields of chemistry, physics, medicine, and literature.
 The Peace Prize is also awarded.

-Russian Nobel laureates in literature, physics and economics will be presented in our article.
-You will get acquainted with their biographies, discoveries, achievements.
+Russia's Nobel laureates in literature, physics and economics will be presented in our article.
+You will get acquainted with their biographies, discoveries, and achievements.

 The price of the Nobel Prize is high.
-In 2010, it amounted to approximately $1.5 million.
+In 2010, its size was approximately $1.5 million.

 The Nobel Foundation was founded in 1890.

-Our country can be proud of the names that glorified it in the fields of physics, literature and economics.
-The Nobel laureates of Russia and the USSR in these areas are as follows:
+Our country can be proud of the names that have glorified it in the fields of physics, literature, and economics.
+The Nobel laureates of Russia and the USSR in these fields are as follows:

 • Cherenkov P. A., Frank I. M. and Tamm I. E. (physics) - 1958.